India

 Get to Know Our Team

-Between us we have had experience in working for and with the poor in a range of areas (see “Get to Know our Work” section below).
+Between us, we have had experience working for and with the poor in a range of areas (see “Get to Know our Work” section below).
 But perhaps even more importantly, we focus on building warm relationships with our neighbours in an attempt to be a peaceful, compassionate presence in our neighbourhood.

 Get to Know Our Neighbourhood